 In short, we work on what you want to work on, so if you indicate you’re worried about citation style, we will work on citation style.
 However, if we see that you have larger issues with your writing or are not fulfilling the assignment requirements, we are obligated to inform you of these issues.
 Whether to focus on these issues is your decision.
 Ultimately, your writing is your writing, and you should take responsibility for it.

 Simply, no, we don’t edit or proofread papers.
 If you would like to learn some editing and proofreading techniques, we are happy to help you learn those.

 Not really.
 Here’s the deal.
 While tutors won’t edit or proofread for you, they are happy to work with you on your grammar.
 Students often identify grammar as their biggest concern, but tutors often find that the paper needs more than grammar help, like the ideas aren’t logical, or the writing doesn’t respond appropriately to the assignment.
 While it is always the writer’s call what the session should focus on, tutors are obligated to inform writers if the paper needs more than just grammar assistance.
 Listen to your tutor before getting upset that she won’t correct your commas.
 Maybe your have bigger issues than commas.

 Do you have students who need extra writing assistance or might benefit from meeting with a tutor and discussing their writing?
 Suggest they visit the Writing Center.

-Do students need appointments?
 No. We are doing only walk-in sessions this year, and students meet with tutors on a first-come, first-served basis.
-Given that we have only two tutors in the Writing Center, we cannot guarantee that tutors will always be available to writers.
+Given that we have only 2-4 tutors in the Writing Center each semester, we cannot guarantee that tutors will always be available to writers.
 Please keep this in mind when suggesting or requiring students to visit the Writing Center.